Rei-SwitchBot/faq/en-us/Others.md

 1． Please ensure to update your device to iOS 14 or a later version.

 2． If you own an iOS device that is unable to upgrade to iOS 14, we offer a TestFlight version as a solution.
-To access it, please sign in to the SwitchBot app, navigate to "Profile", then "Help & Feedback", and finally select "Feedback".
 Keep in mind that using an app version lower than V7.8.1 may impact the compatibility with new products in the future.

 iOS Devices Impacted: